 Inspect your discharge pipe.
 If your pipe is outside, make sure nothing is blocking or building up inside the pipe.
 Sometimes these pipes are underground and inspecting them is very difficult.
 If you suddenly find your basement full of water a broken or clogged discharge pipe could be the issue.

 Listen to your motor.
 If the motor and pump are both running, take a look outside at the discharge pipe and you should see water flowing from it.

 Who to Call For Help

 If you feel your sump pump is not working properly or just want it inspected for good measure, our team at Aqua-Guard can help.
-Sump Pumps are connected to waterproofing but as discussed above the do not prevent water from entering your home nor do they do anything about humidity or existing mold.
-We can discuss your options for waterproofing and encapsulation so your home will be guaranteed to be dry and mold free permanently.
+Sump Pumps are connected to waterproofing but as discussed above they do not prevent water from entering your home nor do they do anything about humidity or existing mold.
+We can discuss your options for waterproofing and encapsulation so your home will be guaranteed to be dry and mold-free permanently.
 Contact us today for a free estimate.
 We are your waterproofing experts!